Xilinx/imagebuilder/README.md

   automatically at boot as dom0-less guest.
 It can still be created later from Dom0.

+- DOMU_STATIC_MEM[number]="baseaddr1 size1 ... baseaddrN sizeN"
+  if specified, indicates the host physical address regions [baseaddr, baseaddr + size) to be reserved to the VM for static allocation.

 - LINUX is optional but specifies the Linux kernel for when Xen is NOT used.
 To enable this set any LINUX\_\* variables and do NOT set the XEN variable.